 A. Most Winston students choose to continue their education after Winston in college, while some attend technical training programs or internship programs.
 The list on the following page of academic institutions represents the range of college that Winston students have been accepted to over the past years.

 We hope this information has provided an additional insight into a child’s experience at Winston Prep.
-Please contact our Director of Admissions, Michele Heimbauer, at email@example.com or at (203) 229-0465 X 5600 for further information.
+Please contact our Director of Admissions, Michelle Rolfe, at firstname.lastname@example.org or at (203) 229-0465 X 5600 for further information.

 The following is a list of colleges and programs to which Winston CT students have been accepted….